WooCommerce Pricing: How Much Does it Cost to Run a Store?

 What about hiring a developer?

-You may be able to hire developers at an hourly rate to assist with elements of your site that are outside of your expertise.
-Developers’ fees will range dramatically from $10 to $100+ per hour.
-Or, you can hire a developer to design and build your entire site from scratch.
-This can also vary but might cost anywhere from $1,000 to $15,000.
+You can typically hire developers at an hourly rate to assist with elements of your site that are outside of your expertise.
+WooCommerce developer fees will range dramatically from $10 to $100+ per hour.

 Customize your store; customize your budget

-The ability to customize WooCommerce doesn’t just mean creating a unique look and functionality — that customization includes the costs associated with developing and running a store.
-If you’re on a really tight budget, it’s possible to create a fully-functioning store for the cost of a domain name and hosting plan (as low as $135 per year).
+So how much does WooCommerce cost?
+If you’re on a tight budget, it’s possible to create a fully-functioning WooCommerce store for the cost of a domain name and hosting plan (as low as $135 per year).
 Well-funded or established stores could spend thousands or more.

 12 Responses